 There is a certification process for EHRs and EMRs.
 Certified EHRs are required to store data in a structured format which allows health care providers to easily retrieve and transfer patient information to support patient care.
 EHRs are also required to have certain functionality.

 A vendor that understands your agency’s programs will be best equipped to support you.
 Whether you run an I/DD, behavioral health, mental health, or HMIS agency, you should look for a vendor with experience in your particular sector and software that is flexible enough to meet your program needs.
 EHR software that is built for use with your particular programs will be best suited to meet your funding, documentation, reporting, and workflow requirements.

-Also, search for vendors with a high-level of connectivity to other systems and a strong track record of successfully building these connections as new systems arise.
+Also, search for vendors with a high-level of connectivity to other systems and a strong track record of successfully building these connections as new systems arise, particularly in your state or region.
 This will reduce the need for double-data entry, manual data uploads to your government/funder systems, and data entry errors.